Solar in Regina, Saskatchewan – Asking the Questions and Choosing the right system for your needs.

 The amount you paid for the system

-A reputable company will be able to go through these numbers with you, explain how the calculations work.
+A reputable installer will be able to go through these numbers with you, explain how the calculations work and also provide the raw data to back up their calculations.

 Is shading going to affect my production?
 If so, by how much?
 Best determined with a site visit.
 Shading on one small area of the system does affect production so consider positioning on the roof and whether or not pruning trees is worth it.